Routing

 Route::disableDefaultRoute('foo', 'admin');

-// Disable the default route for the controller [\app\controller\IndexController::class, 'index']
+// Disable default route for controller [\app\controller\IndexController::class, 'index']

 Route::disableDefaultRoute([\app\controller\IndexController::class, 'index']);

-We can disable the default routing for a specific controller through annotations, for example:
+You can disable the default route for a controller using annotations, for example:

 namespace app\controller;